anonghosty/shadowserver_email_automation/README.md

 - Limit Issue Resolved
 - No attachment issue resolved both IMAP and Microsoft Graph
 - Tracker clear implementation yet to be done
+- Realised reported codes could expand to 6 characters accounted for that

 ---